cmahnke/ric-unknownartist/content/post/fritz-neumann-spandauer-volksblatt-19-2-1972/index.md

 By the way, the name "Hede Klinge" already appears by pure luck in an older article about [copyright entries](/post/fritz-neumann-copyright-records/), now it becomes obvious that it was not so coincidental.

 And it is also clear that the Fritz Neumann from the [Archiv der Reichskunstkammer](https://ric-unknownartist.projektemacher.org/post/fritz-neumann-reichskunstkammer/) is not "our" Fritz Neumann.

+## Update Addendum 24.10.2024

+In the meantime, I have also received another reference from Torsten Steinberg: He sent me an extract from the death register.
+According to this, Fritz Neumann died on 8 June 1984 in the Havelhöhe Community Hospital in Berlin Spandau.